khannnnnnnnnnnnn/3-DOF-Drawing-Robot-Simulation-in-Unity/README.md

 ## Path Generation System

-The `ManualPathGenerator.cs` implements a stroke-based letter representation system:
+The `ManualPathGenerator.cs` implements a stroke-based letter representation system.
+This system converts text characters into sequences of 3D coordinates that the robot can follow to draw letters.

 ### Letter Definition Structure:

+Each letter in the alphabet is defined as a switch case that adds one or more strokes to a list.
+Each stroke is a collection of connected points.

 **Example: Letter 'A'**
 ```csharp